Curriculum Editor

 How do you want the student to complete the assignment?

-If you answered No to whether a coach will review submissions for the target, then you'll need to pick one of 2 ways by which a student can complete the target on their own:
+If you answered No to whether a coach will review submissions for this assignment, then you'll need to pick one of 2 ways by which a student can complete the assignment on their own:

-1. Take a quiz to complete the target: You'll need to prepare a quiz - the process for this is detailed below.
+- Take a quiz to complete the assignment: You'll need to prepare a quiz - the process for this is detailed below.

-2. Submit a form to complete the target: You'll need to prepare a form with questions - the process for this is detailed below.
+- Submit a form to complete the assignment: You'll need to prepare a form with questions - the process for this is detailed below.

 How should teams tackle this assignment?